MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 ### Attribute types (Data types)

 SQLite has fewer data types than SQL.
-SQLite has:

-* Text
-* Integer
-* Real

 However, SQL datatypes can be used and SQLite will match these to it's own datatypes.

 ### Example Data